CharlesTheGreat77/BADUSB/README.md

   - exfiltrate saved passwords In windows password vault, and send via discord webhook.
 • MOAB
   - exfiltrates wifi passwords, chrome passwords, and passvault passwords, sends it via discord webhook.
+• Text2Speech
+  - opens powershell and speaks the phrase you preset (default is a joke).
+• CartmanSong
+  - simply turns the volume up all the way, and opens YouTube to a cartman song "kyles Mom is a b*tch".
 ```

 # DISCLAIMER